“Robby Romero is an articulate artist and advocate for the causes and concerns behind a cultural resistance that is

 – Danny Schechter, Media Channel

 Robby Romero rose to prominence with the global broadcast of his first music video campaign, Is It Too Late and designation as a United Nations Ambassador Of Youth For The Environment.
 Over the past two decades, he has used the international languages of music and film to help shift the paradigm and bridge the gap between Indigenous Peoples, human rights and the environment through his non-profit organization, Native Children’s Survival.

-Robby is the founder of Eagle Thunder Enterprises (ETE), an artist-owned and operated independent Indigenous company consisting of four divisions: 1) Film, 2) Music, 3) Publishing, and 4) Eco-Products.
-ETE has reached millions of listeners, viewers and customers from all walks of life through global releases, broadcasts and live musical tours.
+Robby is the founder of Eagle Thunder Enterprises (ETE), an artist-owned and operated independent Indigenous company consisting of four divisions: 1) Film, 2) Music, 3) Publishing, and 4) Production.
+ETE has reached millions of listeners, viewers and customers from all walks of life through global releases, tevevision broadcasts and live concerts, musical tours and events.